 LC: This is my first CD for kids.
-Thirteen original songs inspired by my own children, Bennett & Isabelle (2 year old and 7 month old) and their vivacious pals.
-This particular collection of songs promotes healthy lifestyle, from physical activity, nutrition, hygiene and self-esteem.
+Thirteen original songs inspired by my own children, Bennett & Isabelle (2-year-old and 7 month old) and their vivacious pals.
+This particular collection of songs promotes a healthy lifestyle, from physical activity, nutrition, hygiene, and self-esteem.

 The CD encompasses a range of styles from Harry Nilsson-esque pop to rockabilly to vintage jazz.
 Never thought I’d say, “More tuba!” during a recording session.
 My closest musical friends played and sang harmony on the disc, so it has a lot of meaning to me, and it was a blast to make.

 AHD: When and where can we pick up the album?